MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/remote-access/directaccess/single-server-wizard/Step-2--Configure-the-DirectAccess-Server.md

 5. Click **Finish**.

-6. Since there is no PKI used in this deployment, if certificates are not found, the wizard will automatically provision self\-signed certificates for IP\-HTTPS and the Network Location Server, and will automatically enable Kerberos proxy.
-The wizard will also enable NAT64 and DNS64 for protocol translation in the IPv4\-only environment.
+6. Since there is no PKI used in this deployment, if certificates are not found, the wizard will automatically provision self-signed certificates for IP-HTTPS and the Network Location Server, and will automatically enable Kerberos proxy.
+The wizard will also enable NAT64 and DNS64 for protocol translation in the IPv4-only environment.
 After the wizard successfully completes applying the configuration, click **Close**.

 7. In the console tree of the Remote Access Management console, select **Operations Status**.
 Wait until the status of all monitors display as "Working".
 In the Tasks pane under Monitoring, click **Refresh** periodically to update the display.